CUQI-DTU/Paper-GeometricUncertainty/README.md

 Figure 6:
 Run the script 'Simple_MCMC_driver.m' for all configurations to compute and save the reconstructions.
 Then run the script 'ReconPlot_AllMethods.m'.

+We also provided results files for the numerical experiments that we ran in the paper.
+These can be found in the results folder.
+You can load these and run the plotting scripts outlined in the above to exactly recreate figures 3-6.

 If you want to play around with other parameters, you can use the script 'Advanced_MCMC_driver.m'.

 Dependencies: